Clyde Edwards-Helaire Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Recent Performances

-- Edwards-Helaire put together a 60-yard rushing performance in last week's matchup with the Bills, carrying the ball seven times (averaging 8.6 yards per carry).
+- Against the Bills in the AFC Divisional round, Edwards-Helaire rushed seven times for 60 yards (8.6 yards per carry).

-- Over his last three games, Edwards-Helaire has run for 60 yards on seven carries (20.0 ypg).
+- During his last three games, Edwards-Helaire has racked up seven carries for 60 yards (20.0 per game).

 Edwards-Helaire's Kansas City Teammates